renovatebot/renovate/docs/development/local-development.md

 #### Fork and Clone

-If you will contribute to the project, you should first "fork" the main project using the GitHub Website and then clone your fork locally.
+If you want to contribute to the project, you should first "fork" the main project using the GitHub Website and then clone your fork locally.

 #### Install dependencies